 Example of using priority for customer and group exclusive campaigns

-This article shows an example on how to manage priority when setting up customer-exclusive campaigns.
+This article shows an example of how to manage priority when setting up customer-exclusive campaigns.

-If you want a customer-exclusive discount to always apply, assign it to your highest priority, such as 3 for example.
-(This leaves room for higher priorities (1 and 2) for future exceptions).
-But here you work with the levels you prefer.
+If you want a customer-exclusive discount to always apply, assign it a high priority, such as 3.
+This leaves room for higher priorities (1 and 2) for future exceptions.
+Use the levels you prefer.

-- Wide Discount: If you set the customer-exclusive to give the customer a 10% discount on all products, it will always apply since it covers your entire product range.
+- Wide discount: a customer-exclusive 10% discount on all products always applies, since it covers your entire product range.

-- Targeted Discount: If you instead offer a 50% discount on shoes through a customer-exclusive campaign.
-Then the customer can still benefit from another campaign, such as "Buy 2, for 1" on shirts, since it applies to different products.
+- Targeted discount: a customer-exclusive 50% discount on shoes still lets the customer benefit from another campaign, such as "Buy 2 for 1" on shirts, since it applies to different products.

 Create promo codes (discount codes)